Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/zephyr-workbench.md

 sidebar_position: 1
 ---

-# Zephyr Workbench for VS Code
+# Workbench for Zephyr (VS Code)

-Ac6 Zephyr Workbench for VS Code extension adds support of Zephyr development to Visual Studio Code, including SDK management, Project wizard, build and debugging features.
+Ac6 Workbench for Zephyr is a VS Code extension that adds support of Zephyr development to Visual Studio Code, including SDK management, Project wizard, build and debugging features.

 ## Features